Difference Between Horizontal and Diagonal Communication

 4. Diagonal Communication is a relatively lengthy channel as compared to a Horizontal one.

-5. In horizontal communication, very few people are involved; thus, the probability of a message being misinterpreted is comparatively low than the Diagonal channel of communication.
+5. In horizontal communication, very few people are involved; thus, the probability of a message being misinterpreted is comparatively low than in the Diagonal channel of communication.

 Difference Between Horizontal and Diagonal Communication